 Seymour AV's Precision frame is our go-to front projection screen for home theaters on a tight budget.The Precision frame features high-performance Baritone velvet and is available with our preferred XD screen material.
 The XD is a woven vinyl material that couples acoustical transparency to relatively high gain and color neutrality.
 Its only downside is a 10' minimum seating distance.
 A frequently used screen is the F130 - their 130" wide / 2.35:1 aspect ratio model.
 With the XD material this goes for an economical $1325.
 Magnetic image masking panels, a product not widely offered by manufacturers, can be manually added or removed from the frame, are an additional $390.

 For reference class home theaters, a four-way masking screen is the way to go.
 The Director’s Choice is a native 2.0 aspect ratio that can mask virtually all aspect ratios in existence, such as 1.37:1 for the Wizard of Oz or 2.77:1 for Quentin Tarantino’s The Hateful Eight.
 Stewart offers a range of reference class projection materials to go with this screen, including the Microperf X2 acoustically transparent StudioTek 100 and 130 G4.
 All this performance isn’t inexpensive, but if you want the best, you’ll find pricing for a 130” wide unit around $43600.

 With Acoustic Frontiers, all it takes is 4 simple steps.

-We'll take the time to understand your unique needs and goals to customize our approach to designing the best audio experience for you.
+We'll take the time to understand your unique needs and goals to customize our approach to designing the best audio-video experience for you.

 We’ll make the installation process as painless as possible and carefully calibrate your system to optimize performance.

 You deserve the best, and now you’ve got it.
-Put on your favorite movie or album, or create your next track because the system you wanted is yours to enjoy.
+Put on your favorite movie because the system you wanted is yours to enjoy.